-Dr Elaine Haycock-Stuart (Principal Fellow Higher Education Academy PFHEA, Churchill Fellow)
+Dr Elaine Haycock-Stuart (Principal Fellow Higher Education Academy PFHEA, Churchill Fellow, RGN,RM, RHV)

-Senior Lecturer & Director Postgraduate Research, Principal Fellow Higher Education Academy PFHEA, Honorary Health Visiting Consultant
+Senior Lecturer & Director Quality, Principal Fellow Higher Education Academy PFHEA, Honorary Health Visiting Consultant

-The award of a Chief Scientist Office (CSO) Health Service Research Training Fellowship enabled Elaine to undertake doctoral studies in Nursing Studies at the University of Edinburgh (PhD1999) examining Sense and Susceptibility: How mothers' view accidental injury risk and develop safety strategies for pre-school children.
+Elaine was award a Chief Scientist Office (CSO) Health Service Research Training Fellowship to undertake doctoral studies (PhD1999) examining Sense and Susceptibility: How mothers' view accidental injury risk and develop safety strategies for pre-school children.
 Elaine continued to work as a health visitor in Central Scotland whilst studying towards her doctoral studies.
-Elaine is a Churchill Fellow and the focus of the fellowship explored unintentional injury prevention strategies in Australia and New Zealand.
+Elaine is a

 With experience and a strong interest in community nursing and primary care services Elaine works at the interface between health and social care research and was the expert advisor to the Scottish Government and Vice Chair for the Research Advisory Group for the research evaluation Review of Nursing in the Community in Scotland.
-She is currently academic advisor to NHS Education Scotland (NES) General Practice Nursing Programme Board for Scotland.
+Since its inceptions (2012 until 2022) Elaine has been a programme board member academic advisor to NHS Education Scotland (NES) General Practice Nursing Programme Board for Scotland.
 Elaine previously was an invited member of the (NES) Modernising Nursing in the Community (MNiC) Education Subgroup and expert advisor to the Queens Nursing Institute Scotland (QNIS) Education and Professional Development Committee.
 Elaine has been the Scottish representative for the UK Research Advisory Group of the Community Practitioners and Health Visitors Association (CPHVA).
-Currently she is an invited member and Honorary Secretary of the international organisation ICCHNR which organises International Conferences for Community Health Nursing Research (ICCHNR).
+Previously Honorary Secretary of the international organisation ICCHNR Elaine remains a board member organising International Conferences for Community Health Nursing Research (ICCHNR).

-Principal Fellow of the Higher Education Academy PFHEA
+Principal Fellow of the Higher Education Academy (PFHEA 2015)

 Nursing and Midwifery Council (NMC) Registered Teaching qualification.